 RepoClear Default Fund

-RepoClear Contributions (as defined in the Default Rules) may be payable in either EUR or GBP (as outlined in Section 2B.11.1 of the Rulebook).
+RepoClear Contributions (as defined in the Default Rules) are payable in GBP (as outlined in Section 2B.11.1 of the Rulebook).

 ForexClear Default Fund